 Mood Motif: The Theme Tune in particular, but the rest of the show's music is all about the Strings of Suspense.

 Rick locks Andrew the convict in with a bunch of walkers and assumes him to be dead.
 He shows up again a few episodes later, understandably pissed off.
-Especially strange when you consider how careful they are to clear the place of bodies; wouldn't they notice his absence?

 When T-Dog is killed, the group finds Carol's headscarf nearby and assumes she died as well.
 They even go to the trouble of digging a grave, filling it back up with nothing, and setting a marker.
 Daryl later finds Carol trapped in a cell, half-delirious.